How To Use PrestaShop 1.7 Smarty Template In 2026

 • You can easily create your own custom functions and variable modifiers, which makes the template language extremely extensible.

-• The {if} {elseif} {else} {/ if} constructions are passed to the PHP handler, so the syntax of the {if …} expression can be as simple or complex as you like.
+• The {if} {elseif} {else} {/if} constructs are passed to the PHP handler, so the syntax of the {if …} expression can be as simple or as complex as you like.

-• Unlimited nesting of sections, conditions, etc. is permissible.
+• Unlimited nesting of sections, conditions, and the like is permissible.

-• It is possible to include PHP code directly in your template, but usually this is not necessary (and not recommended), since the engine is very flexible and expandable.
+• It is possible to include PHP code directly in your template, but this is usually unnecessary (and not recommended), since the engine is very flexible and extensible.

 • Built-in caching mechanism.